Marketing Case Study #4: Nintendo & The Blue Ocean Strategy

 blue ocean strategi

-In the early 1990s, prices were kept around $200 and the focus was not on cost savings but on which company will bring the most performing console.
+In the early 1990s, prices were kept around $200 and the focus was not on cost savings but on which company would bring the most performing console.

 Sega, another Japanese company, was competing against Nintendo for the title of video game leader.